Codecademy/docs/content/python/concepts/dictionaries/terms/values/values.md

   - 'paths/computer-science'
 ---

-The `.values()` method returns all of its values of a Python dictionary.
+The `.values()` method returns all of its values of a Python dictionary in a view object that will refect any changes to the dictionary values.
 It takes no arguments.

 ## Syntax